transientskp/tkp/documentation/source/introduction.rst

 Transients Pipeline
 ===================

-This document describes the transients pipeline: it's usage, configuration and setup.
+This document describes the transients pipeline, the configuration and its usage.

-The transients pipeline (TRAP), or more accurately, the transients detection and classification pipeline, is a software pipeline that accepts LOFAR imaging data (images or UV data) and tries to find variable and new sources in those data.
+The transients pipeline (TraP), or more accurately, the transients detection and classification pipeline, is a software pipeline that accepts LOFAR imaging data (images, or possibly UV data), tries to find variable or new sources in those data, and extracts information about those sources in an attempt to classify these sources, all fully automated.

-The TRAP makes use the Transients Key Project (TKP) library, a Python package which contains the necessary routines for source finding, source associations, determination of source characteristics and source classification.
+The TraP makes use the Transients Key Project (TKP) library, a Python package which contains the necessary routines for source finding, source associations, determination of source characteristics and source classification.
 These are described in the :ref:`TKP library documentation <tkpapi:index>`.

-The TRAP has several steps; most steps are optional, but leaving out some will make little sense.
+The TraP has several steps; most steps are optional, but leaving out some will make little sense.
 The steps are:

 - An imaging step.
-This actually belongs to the standard imaging pipeline (SIP), but can be implemented into the TRAP for convenience (so to have an end-to-end pipeline).
+This actually belongs to the standard imaging pipeline (SIP), but can be implemented into the TraP for convenience (so to have an end-to-end pipeline).

 - A time slicing routine.
 This can be used when a long observation